elomba/trj_analysis/README.md

     ! namelist /INPUT_DYN/ nbuffer, tmax, jump, tlimit !
 Number of buffers (time origins) for dynamic correlation analysis !           buffers are separated by jump configurations (def.
-10), maximum !           time for  correlation functions (at tmax a window function !            is applied for FFTs), if omitted all t values are used.
+1), maximum !           time for correlation functions (at tmax a window function is !           applied for FFTs, if omitted tmax=tlimit), if omitted all !           t values are used.
+For viscosity a window function is used at !           tmaxp (if omitted =tmax).
     !
-Averages stored over tlimit only (in ps), and then origin !           for calculation is shifted
+Averages stored over tlimit only (in ps), and then origin for !           calculation is shifted if tlimit is
+    !           omitted is calculated as a function of the trajectory length, !           no. buffers, and jump.

     ! namelist /INPUT_SQW/ qw, tmqw
     !          values of Q to compute F(Q,t), Fs(Q,t) and S(Q,w),Ss(Q,w)